georg-wolflein/when-should-I/README.md

 Options:
-  --host        the hostname                     [string] [default: "127.0.0.1"] --port        the port to listen on                   [number] [default: 3000] --default     number to display if a data point is not defined
+  --host        the hostname                     [string] [default: "127.0.0.1"] --port        the port to listen on                   [number] [default: 3000] --interval    the interval (in minutes) that data points should be graphed
-                                                           [number] [default: 0]
-  --interval    the interval (in minutes) that data points should be graphed
                                                           [number] [default: 15]
   --database    the URI to the database server